A topless protest rally in Rio de Janeiro proved a little disappointing with few participants.

 Earlier this month, a council enforcement notice was served on a property on Egerton Road that has been operating a mixed sauna under the name of Blackpool Connections.

-However, owner Chris Maher insists the business, which advertises group sex and adult playrooms catering for every sexuality and preference on its website, has been operating within the terms of his licence and he intends to appeal the notice.
-He
+However, owner Chris Maher insists the business, which advertises group sex and adult playrooms catering for every sexuality and preference on its website, has been operating within the terms of his licence and he intends to appeal the

 The council cannot take any action until the appeal has been decided so it's will be down to the secretary of state.
 It can take up to 12 months for that to go through and in the meantime I am not closing down.